srinadh99/AstroFormer/README.md

 ### 1. Astronomical Source Classification (Star-Galaxy-Quasar Separation)

 *   **Goal:** Accurately distinguish between stars, galaxies, and quasars, a fundamental step in catalog generation and numerous downstream scientific analyses (e.g., cosmology, galaxy evolution studies, Galactic structure mapping).
 *   **Challenge:** Classification becomes particularly difficult for faint and compact objects where traditional morphological or color-based methods often struggle.
-Point-like quasars can be mistaken for stars, and compact galaxies can resemble point sources at large distances or faint magnitudes.
+Point-like quasars can be mistaken for stars, and compact galaxies resemble point sources at large distances or faint magnitudes.
 *   **AstroFormer Approach (`MargFormer`):** By using photometry to query image features, the model can better disentangle subtle morphological differences or color-space overlaps that might confuse models relying solely on one data type or simple fusion.
-This is expected to improve accuracy and robustness, especially for the challenging faint/compact regimes critical for upcoming deep surveys.
+This is expected to improve accuracy and robustness, especially for the challenging faint/compact regimes critical for upcoming deep surveys like LSST and Euclid.

 ### 2. Regression: Photometric Redshift Estimation